Divergent series: past, present, future: The future

 \section{The future}

 Let us now look at a generalized Euler differential equation For almost all functions $g(x)$ analytic in the neighborhood of the origin and such that $g(0)=0$ the formal solution of \eqref{Euler_gen} vanishing at the origin is given by a divergent series.
 Only in very special cases the equation \eqref{Euler_gen} has an analytic solution at the origin.
+For instance, $f(x)=x$ is the analytic solution of